Top Tens – Mythology: Top 10 Books (Special Mention: Subject) (9) Egyptian Mythology

 X-TIER (WILD TIER)

-It is part of my rule in my top tens to throw in a kinky entry amidst my wilder special mentions, usually as my final (twentieth) special mention, at least where the subject matter permits.
+It is one of my rules in my top tens to throw in a kinky entry amidst my wilder special mentions, usually as my final (twentieth) special mention, at least where the subject matter permits.

 And here it certainly does – it is not surprising given how large sexuality looms in human biology that it similarly looms large in our mythology.